-As of December 31, 2022, we had 262 full-time employees.
-Of our workforce, 83 employees are directly engaged in research and development with the rest providing administrative, business and operations support.
+As of December 31, 2023, we had 384 full-time employees.
+Of our workforce, 151 employees are directly engaged in research and development with the rest providing administrative, business and operations support.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We consider the relationship with our employees to be good.

 Our human capital is integral to helping us achieve our goal to end the suffering caused by neurodegenerative diseases.
-Our human capital resources objectives include, as applicable, identifying, recruiting, retaining, incentivizing and integrating our existing and additional employees.
+The objectives for our human capital resources include, as applicable, identifying, recruiting, retaining, incentivizing and integrating our existing and additional employees.
 The principal purposes of our equity incentive plans are to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards and cash-based performance bonus awards.